-But Can a Literature-Rich Program Work for Me?
+But Can a Literature-Based Program Work for Me?

-A literature-rich homeschool curriculum requires a significant time commitment on your part.
+A homeschool curriculum rich in literature requires a significant time commitment on your part.
 Why?
 Because:

 With Sonlight, your children will (at least through 7th Year) both read books on their own and listen as you read stories aloud.